System Design Space

 New and existing systems

-The approach works for greenfield projects and for brownfield systems that already have users, constraints, and accumulated delivery debt.
+The approach works equally for greenfield projects and for brownfield systems — and it is exactly the brownfield case, with real users, constraints, and accumulated delivery debt, where a botched release costs the most.

 DORA metrics

-Delivery quality is measured through deployment frequency, lead time for changes, MTTR, and change failure rate.
+Delivery quality is measured, not eyeballed: through deployment frequency, lead time for changes, MTTR, and change failure rate.

 Version control as the source of truth